TeskaLabs/asab-iris/qa.md

 }
 ```

-## TSM007: Try to send an email with template as body and a missing html attachment(Subject from body).
+## TSM007: Try to send an email with template as body and a missing html attachment.

 `PUT /send_mail`